abdo-taha/Contraction-Hierarchies/README.md

 [source](https://d3c33hcgiwev3.cloudfront.net/_4b3e617775b52e3c72a457a310a2be43_19_advanced_shortest_paths_3_contraction_hierarchies.pdf?Expires=1625270400&Signature=RMaGLTZ950PCY8x4joLlIMetizXeQVpgA8Du4pPLcFmnrXoDuH2RmA7MPhFNmResVOBqy0TYWsY~Tn-W-Bcv-ufN68IZVxQ92~SVyGFYSFQZPWo06cogMRqbEZYvxLrZbl1lvhdhrVFxrtcxwmCggSTWOUs2~ha~nMejUNYzYqg_&Key-Pair-Id=APKAJLTNE6QMUY6HBC5A)

 ## usage
--download header file
+-download header file.
--include it
+-include it.

--use class graph(number of nodes)
+-use class graph(number of nodes).

--use add_edge(from,to,cost) nodes should be zero based -preprocess();
+-use add_edge(from,to,cost) nodes should be zero based.

--query(from,to)
+-preprocess().

+-query(from,to).

--query return struct path which have cost(int) nodes(vector<int>)
+-query return struct path which have cost(int) nodes(vector<int>).

--- change_importance can be used before preprocessing to change importance constants
+-- change_importance can be used before preprocessing to change importance constants.

 ```cpp